 - 70 percent said workplace stress negatively impacted their personal relationships

 Needless to say, these unhealthy coping mechanisms are unlikely to translate into improved work performance.
 If anything, these types of strategies will make matters worse.
+In the worst-case scenario, workplace anxiety can sometimes lead to internal employee conflicts.
 To help your employees reduce workplace anxiety and stress, we’ve listed 10 potential remedies.

 10 Ways to Reduce Workplace Stress and Anxiety

 1. Exercise Regularly: It’s fairly well known that exercise greatly improves symptoms of anxiety and all mental health disorders.
-Exercise releases endorphins, which naturally improves a person’s mood.
+Exercise releases endorphins, which naturally improve a person’s mood.

 2. Get More Sleep: Stress can make it difficult for a person to sleep, and a lack of sleep can leave a person more vulnerable to stress.
 Breaking this cycle is essential for your employees’ well-being.
 Reducing coffee intake during the afternoon could be helpful in accomplishing this, as well as getting regular exercise.

 3. Eat Healthier: Research has shown that a person’s diet will affect his or her mental state.
 Processed foods and sugary snacks are linked to depression, anxiety, and the development of many other mental illnesses.

 4. Leave Work at Work: Before the age of 24/7 connectivity, going home usually meant going home – not going home to keep working.
 Because of the Internet, the home can become an extension of work.
 While it may be necessary at times to work from home in order to hit deadlines, it robs workers of the mental break they need.